RamblingMadMan/qide/README.md

 ## Autobuilds

-Automatic builds are available for linux in AppImage format and windows as a static executable.
+Automatic builds are available for linux in AppImage format and windows in a self-contained zip.
 These builds are a work in progress themselves, but will be up-to-date functionality wise.

 [Download the latest Autobuild here](https://github.com/RamblingMadMan/qide/releases/tag/autobuild)